 Take your pick with this handsome exotic-looking evergreen shrub – it is equally happy in a conservatory or in the garden.
 Huge glossy leaves look good all year round and, in autumn, it has interesting ball-shaped clusters of white flowers.
 Sun or semi-shade.
 Moist but well drained soil.
 Will get to 10 feet + if you let it!

-READY SOON.
 We saw this a few years ago and though wow!
 Now we are growing it and still think wow!
 Think Fatsia Japonica with heavy splashing and marbling of creamy white to the glossy fingered leaves ands you've got it.
 The variegation is variable but that makes it all the more interesting, we think.
 Likes some shade.
 Moist but well drained soil.
-To 6...
+To 6 feet.
+2 litre...

 Yes, you can eat your own figs!
 Grow on a sunny wall or as a small tree in a sheltered spot: small fruit form in autumn and overwinter to ripen the following year.
 The large divided leaves are lovely in themselves.
 Fertile, moist but well drained soil.
 6 feet +.
 2 litre pot.

 READY SOON.
 This is the Chinese Parasol tree which will ultimately make a rounded medium sized tree around 30 feet in height.
 The bark is an unusual greenish colour but its star turn is the large lobed leaves up to a foot across.
 Small greenish white flowers appear in summer.
 Sun or semi-shade in a sheltered spot.
 Any reasonable soil.
 2 litre pot.

 Hardy enough, but still best to keep in a pot just in case!
 Gorgeous glossy dark evergreen foliage, nice enough in itself, but gardenia comes into own when, through the summer, the intensely fragrant, starry, pure white flowers appear.
 Partial shade.
 Neutral to acid soil.
 3 feet.
 2 litre pot.